Norton 961 Commando

-Future
+Donington years

 After fifteen years of US ownership UK businessman Stuart Garner, owner of Norton Racing Ltd, acquired the rights to the Norton Commando brand.
 His company, Norton Motorcycles (UK) Ltd, established a new factory at Donington Park, Leicestershire in 2008 to manufacture a new Commando model, designed by Simon Skinner.
 There are three models in the new Commando range: a limited edition of 200 Commando 961 SEs, a Cafe Racer and a Sport model.

 In March 2010 Norton shipped the first new Norton Commando for over 30 years; and by mid-April 2010 the company was shipping 5-10 new machines per week.
 The engine is a 961 cc fuel-injected air-cooled ohv 270° parallel-twin that produces 79 bhp.
 The short-stroke engine is oversquare, with an 88 x 79 mm bore and stroke.
 At the bike's front are inverted (USD) forks and twin disc brakes.
-The engine (rather like the BSA A7) is "semi-unit", in that the 5-speed gearbox is a separate casting, but is bolted directly to the primary chaincase.
+The engine (rather like the BSA pre-swingarm A7) is "semi-unit", in that the 5-speed gearbox is a separate casting, but is bolted directly to the primary chaincase.
 Some styling is reminiscent of the original Norton Commando, especially the engine and petrol tank.
 The new Norton has received favourable press reviews.

 In a March 2012 interview, Garner revealed that Norton was receiving support from the UK Government's Export Credit Guarantee service, which should alleviate cash-flow problems and enable a significant increase in factory output.
 Garner added that Norton now makes an increasing number of components "in-house", reducing reliance on outside suppliers.